Study Abroad: Japan 2026

 COURSEWORK

 Students enrolled in this program will sign up for a 6-credit Honors seminar (UHON 301: Arts & Culture of Japan) during the spring 2026 semester.
-The course will meet once a week (for a one-hour and 15-minute session) starting in the second 8-weeks of the spring 2026 semester (Tuesdays from 5-6:15 pm) and will have ten days of expeditionary fieldwork in and around Kyoto, Japan.
+The course will meet once a week (for a one-hour and 15-minute session) starting in the second 8 weeks of the spring 2026 semester (Tuesdays from 5-6:15 pm) and will have ten days of expeditionary fieldwork in and around Kyoto, Japan, from May 18-31.

-Instructors: Associate Professor, Megan Jacobs and Associate Professor, Amaris Ketcham, and student teacher, UNM Honors College senior teacher, Rosie Deal
+Instructors: Associate Professor, Megan Jacobs, Associate Professor, Amaris Ketcham, and UNM Honors College Senior Teacher, Rosie Deal

-This course will use an interdisciplinary framework to explore Japanese arts and crafts at the intersection of Japanese aesthetics, ecological philosophies, and religious practices, which ultimately explore humans’ relationship and interconnection with the natural world as well as how to navigate a new culture.
-We will meet during the second 8-weeks of the spring 2026 semester to do preliminary readings in advance of our program departure to provide a framework of Japanese aesthetic sensibilities, philosophies, and perspectives.
+The course, Japan: Arts and Culture, will use an interdisciplinary framework to explore Japanese arts and crafts at the intersection of Japanese aesthetics, ecological philosophies, and religious practices, which ultimately explore humans’ relationship and interconnection with the natural world.
+Students will engage with readings in advance of our program departure to provide a framework of Japanese aesthetic sensibilities, philosophies, and perspectives.
+From exhibitions on yokai to contemporary photographers to ancient poets, we will look at a range of artists and art forms.
+Students will learn to research, unpack, and decode Japanese art within its cultural context.
+Through diverse readings, discussions, and exercises, students will develop a research topic and question, which they continue to develop through on-site research in Japan.

 HONORS FACULTY